 A 9-square matrix

-To make it all more dynamic, and simpler, you can settle for a matrix of nine boxes.
+To make it more dynamic, and simpler, you can use a matrix of nine boxes.
 You will therefore have only two criteria and three levels for each criterion.
 You will then place each solution in a box, following a team discussion.

 With such a matrix, you limit the number of criteria.
 You compare the solutions between one another.
 As it is very visual, it is simpler than numbers in a table.
 On the other hand, you lose several dimensions and decision criteria.